Published by Erin Donahue

 Canada is home to many leading marine sensor companies that can provide solutions for these application areas.
 In January 2020, the Canadian Consulate General in Boston partnered with the Blue Innovation Symposium in Newport, RI to bring a delegation of Canadian marine technology companies to New England.
 The theme of this year’s conference was Ocean Sensors and the Next Wave of Data.

-Here is a brief overview of some of the companies who joined us in January:
+Here is a quick snap shot of some of the companies who joined us in January:

 2G Robotics– 2G Robotics offers underwater optical inspection systems for the subsea Oil and Gas and Military markets.
 They provide optical sensor modules, including stills camera and laser scanner, for use on autonomous underwater vehicles.